Moving to Taipei || A Guide By Those Who Made The Move

 A note on VPNs

-An important note distinguishing Taiwan and Mainland China is the use of VPN.
+An important note distinguishing Taiwan and Mainland China is the use of VPNs.
 Traveling to China for any period of time you’ll want to get yourself a VPN, whether free or paid.

 So, surf away!

-Luckily for you Taiwan is packed with things to do!
+Luckily for you, Taipei is packed with things to do!

-Even better still… we have dedicated not one, but two posts towards things to do in Taiwan!
+Even better still… we have dedicated not one, but two posts towards things to do in Taipei!

 Our first post is about the top things to do in Taipei – the things on the bucket list you have to do.
 These include: